-Participants will check into a beautiful remote basecamp in the mountains where above topics will be taught through theory and hands-on field assignments in the surrounding forests and meadows.
+Participants will check into a beautiful basecamp in the mountains where above topics will be taught through theory, practical assignments on mobile and hands-on field assignments in the surrounding forests and meadows.
 They will plan and execute multiple day and overnight hikes to master the art of independent hiking.

-- Pre-joining Fitness – participants will undergo 2-3 months “Get fit routine” to get ready for the field assignments in mountains
+- Pre-joining Fitness – participants will initiate a 2-3 months “Get fit routine” to ready themselves for the field assignments in mountains

 - Himalayan Geography – understanding the geography of the Indian Western Himalayas, main ranges, valleys and rivers